-What Does A Property Management Contract Have To Contain?
+What Does A Property Management Contract Have to Contain?

 Eventually, if you wish to draw up accurate and articulate property management or co-hosting contract, make sure to include the following items/articles:

-8. What happens if the property owner wants to sell the property?
+- What happens if the property owner wants to sell the property?

 Sample Co-Hosting Contract!

-Zeevou has put together a very detailed and comprehensive sample of a co-hosting contract.
+Zeevou has compiled a detailed and comprehensive sample of a co-hosting contract.
 It includes all the aspects mentioned above in more detail.
 Please note that legal requirements change from jurisdiction to jurisdiction.
-This document is only meant to give you an idea of points you may wish to cover.
+This document is only meant to give you an idea of the points you may wish to cover.
 You should seek independent legal advice for any documents you adopt in your business to ensure you are fully protected.
 Zeevou accepts no liability arising as a result of you using any part of this document.
 To download the sample co-hosting contract for free, click here.